CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250325-rotation_and_orientation.md

 We can't use complex number for rotation;
 We have to distinguish between 1 full turn and 2 full turns.

+We'll just use angle to represent 2D rotations. (as we've been doing)
 Unlike point and vectors, we have to choose different representation for rotation and orientation.

 # 3D Rotation